zarahfaziz/fraud-detection-project/README.md

 Purpose: Build a classification framework to estimate likelihood of fraud.

-Methods / Tools Used: PyCaret, Pandas
+Methods / Tools Used: Machine Learning, Classification, PyCaret, Pandas